8 smart tips for traveling with a child

 8. Separate your belongings

-Avoid l'the irritation of having to take out and return all your carry-on luggage because you can't remember where you put the pacifier and blanket.
-This is the kind of request that's best met quickly; "wait 2 minutes, I'm looking" being understood as "only 2 more hours to wait and I'll l've found him", which can lead to screaming and the uncontrolled spilling of tears ... and snot.
-Lhe ideal solution is to have a bag containing only your child's essentials (tutu and comforter, as well as everything needed for changing clothes) l, as well as games, clothes, medication, etc. A good idea is to have mini suitcases with l'effigy of their favorite heroes and heroines or of animals on which the kids can s'sit and thus remain under your visual control.
+Avoid the hastle of having to take out and return all your carry-on luggage because you can't remember where you put the pacifier and blanket.
+This is the kind of request that's best met quickly; "wait 2 minutes, I'm looking" being understood as "only 2 more hours to wait and I'll have found him", which can lead to screaming and the uncontrolled spilling of tears ... and snot.
+The ideal solution is to have a bag containing only your child's essentials (tutu and comforter, as well as everything needed for changing clothes) l, as well as games, clothes, medication, etc. A good idea is to have mini suitcases with l'effigy of their favorite heroes and heroines or of animals on which the kids can sit and thus remain under your visual control.

 Another tip inspired 100% by experience: to move around easily in a herd in airports, train stations and other super-crowded places, we can only advise you to take an ultra-light, mega-fold stroller that will fit in your hand luggage, such as Babyzen's Yoyo, which fits in a backpack, or the Cybex Eezy Twist S+2 offered on Milk Away 's one-year anniversary (yes, that's how we like to spoil you!).
 Another practical option to avoid having to run around after your little ones is to use an evolving babywearing solution such as Love Radius, which offers slings and carriers suitable for both newborns and older kids.